MohamadYusuf/WebRx-Site/docs/examples.md

 {% include sample-warning.html %}
 # WebRx Examples

 This page provides some code-examples to get you started.
-Feel free to fork and tinker with any of the samples at CodePen.
+Feel free to fork any of the samples at CodePen and tinker with it to your heart's content.

 ## Hello World